electricimp/imp-central-impt/TestingGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-Alternatively, you may fully delete the Device Group which you used for the testing by calling the [**impt dg delete**](./CommandsManual.md#dg-delete) command as `impt dg delete --dg <DEVICE_GROUP_IDENTIFIER> --builds --force`.
-It makes a full clean-up of all impCentral entities created during your testing - unassigns all devices from the Device Group, deletes all builds created for the Device Group, deletes the Device Group itself.
+Alternatively, you may fully delete the Device Group which you used for the testing by calling `impt dg delete --dg <DEVICE_GROUP_IDENTIFIER> --builds --force`.
+This fully cleans all of the impCentral entities created during testing, unassigns all devices from the Device Group, deletes all builds created for the Device Group, and deletes the Device Group itself.

-*Example:*
+**Example**

 ```
 > impt dg delete --dg MyTestDG --builds --force
 The following entities will be deleted: